dkelly255/python-checkers/README.md

 I have used the Five Planes of UX to design the application, and provide a description of the acitvities, connections, and flows through each of the UX Planes below:
 ## Strategy
-In terms of User Stories - As a user I would like to be able to:
+The strategy for the application's User Experience was developed around addressing the User Needs and User Stories below - users will wish to:
-- Play a game of Hangman against the computer
+- Have the ability to play a game of Hangman against the computer
-- Be able to see my progress through the game in terms of guesses used, guessed remaining and answer letters revealed
+- See their progress through the game in terms of guesses used, guessed remaining and answer letters revealed
-- Have the option to either exit the game or play again upon completing a game
+- Have the option to either exit the game or play again upon completion of an individual game

 ## Scope
+The Scope of the application is informed by the Strategy above, in terms of the Functional Specifications and Requirements of the game - I wanted to ensure optimal scope to actualise the strategy by including content and interactivity that help enable the user stories.

+The site's scope encompasses the provision of a fully functional hangman game to the user, with features that would appropriately deliver the user experience - including a drawable gallows, guess tracking/counting functionality, an answer display, and a suite of situational notifications to help guide the user through the game experience

+I have also demarcated the original possible list of site scope into "existing features" and "features yet to implement" in the next section of this readme document - with the former containing the final features of the live site in the spirit of ensuring a Minimum Viable Product (MVP) that would meet project deadlines

+## Structure

+The application is delivered via a simple 2-page structure, with the first page containing the welcome message that greets the user upon initialising the game, and the second page housing the actual game content & interface.

+As detailed further in the "Features" section below, the main game page is a one-stop-shop delivering all of the user needs in one self-contained area - including everything from the gallows displaying the game progress, to guess counters, to answer tracking and a notification area.

+Based upon the site Strategy & Scope laid out above, I felt that this simple but effective structure would represent the optimal way of delivering the User Experience in a positive and effective manner

+## Skeleton

-To facilitate & guide the design of the application, I created a flowchart using Microsoft Excel to map the flow control and activity sequencing throughout the game.
-The Flowchart below shows the overflow of the application logic & flow:
+To facilitate & guide the design of the application and User Experience, I created a flowchart using Microsoft Excel to map the game's flow control and activity sequencing throughout the stages of play.

+The Flowchart below shows the macro-level flow of the application logic & flow, with rectangular containers representing processing steps, and circular containers representing decision points where the program will take a different path depending on specific circumstances:
 ### - Wireframe & Flowchart

 ![Wireframe](readme/images/hangman/hangman-wireframe.png)

-## Structure
-## Skeleton
 ## Surface
+Finally, the evolution of the first four Planes of User Experience above allowed the Surface Plane to take shape in terms of arriving at the visual look & feel of the application to be expereienced by the User

+The Application is delivered via the Python terminal, which immediately sets several structural boundaries & constraints in terms of screen length (24 rows) and screen width (80 characters)

+Working within these boundaries I found that a simple series of border frames for the welcome screen, combined with appropriate line breaks & new lines on the main game screen would deliver the most visually pleasing surface Plane for the user's experience when playing.

+These Surface elements are discussed & illustrated in further detail in the "Features" section below

 # Features
+The main features of the game application are discussed in detail below - I have segregated the features into two sections - "Existing Features" and "Features Left To Implement" with screenshots and narrative descriptions where appropriate:
 ## Existing Features:
 ### Welcome Screen:
 The welcome screen greets the user upon loading the game and will load the actual game upon pressing the "Enter" Key